-23000 à -1492

 The San Francisco Foundation

-The establishment of a Spanish settler population became effective with the expedition of Juan Bautista de Anza, which led to the founding of San Francisco.
-He founded the presidio in September 1776, a military fort that can still be seen today.
-The San Francisco de Asis mission, better known as the Dolores mission, was founded a month later in October 1776.
-In 1773, the Spanish crown authorized the acquisition of land by Spanish individuals already living in the missions or presidios (forts protecting the missions), and the soldiers were the first to take advantage of this offer: they created the first ranchos in San Francisco by acquiring imported cattle.
-Society was organized on this basis and remained essentially agricultural and not very prosperous until the discovery of gold.
+The establishment of a Spanish settler population became effective with the expedition of Juan Bautista de Anza, leading to the foundation of San Francisco.
+In September 1776, he founded the presidio, a military fort that can still be seen today.
+Mission San Francisco de Asis, better known as Mission Dolores, was founded a month later in October 1776.
+In 1773, as the Spanish crown had authorized the acquisition of land by Spanish individuals already living in the missions or presidios (forts protecting the missions), the soldiers were the first to make use of this offer: they created the first San Francisco ranchos by acquiring imported livestock.
+Society organized itself on this basis, remaining essentially agricultural and not very prosperous until the discovery of gold.

 1821